SpriggsySpriggs/Window-Opacity-Tool/README.md

 Weather

-(Most other Windows 10 Apps that have title bars, including File Explorer)
+(Most other Windows 10 Apps that have titles shown in either taskbar or titlebar, including File Explorer)